Nicconike/Steam-Stats/README.md

 - Donations through [GitHub Sponsers](https://github.com/sponsors/Nicconike) or whichever platform you like.
 So, that I can create more projects like these and play more games🎮🎧

 #### **Thanks!🫡**
-Other Major Platforms Coming Soon:tm:😉
+Other Major Platforms Coming Soon:tm: 😉

 ***
 Created with 🐍 & ❤️ by [Nicco](https://github.com/Nicconike)